AnushKarampuri00/AppliedBioinfo/week09/README.md

   |-bigwig
 ```

-It took 20 seconds approximately to finish running this code
+It took me around 20 seconds to finish running this code
 ```bash

 [main] Version: 0.7.19-r1273